12-Month Wedding Timeline

 Usually, the groom’s family would organize and pay for the rehearsal dinner.

-Finalize your wedding menu first before settling on a menu for the rehearsal dinner, so the two menus don’t end up being unintentionally similar on both days.
+Finalize your wedding menu before settling on a menu for the rehearsal dinner so the two menus don’t become unintentionally similar on both days.

 A casual celebration with a dinner buffet usually works wonders for the rehearsal dinner.
 It will compel both families to get up and mingle and get to know each other.

-Invite your immediate family members to the rehearsal dinner; the groomsmen and bridesmaids, maid of honor, best man, the parents of the flower girl and ring bearer (even if they may not part of the ceremony), readers and singers during the ceremony plus your officiant.
+Invite your immediate family members to the rehearsal dinner: the groomsmen and bridesmaids, maid of honor, best man, the parents of the flower girl and ring bearer (even if they may not be part of the ceremony), readers and singers during the ceremony plus your officiant.

 Get Your Marriage License